Counseling has been used to guide individuals toward new insights and coping mechanisms since the beginning of the 20th century.

 With its widespread use, it is imperative that counseling is performed based on research-supported methods that promote positive client adjustment.

 Researchers have identified some key behaviors that should be avoided for counselors to be effective in their therapeutic roles, and this article consolidates the biggest mistakes and how to prevent them.

-The following mistakes, which are of general importance across counseling types, are divided by the following categories listed below.
+The following mistakes are of general importance across counseling types.

 Not only is protecting privacy and confidentiality the client’s right, but it also provides legal protection for the therapist.
 There are several ways in which mental health professionals are required to protect a client’s privacy.
 For example, it is the counselor’s responsibility to maintain secure paper and electronic files and to only discuss a patient’s information with those for whom legal access is permitted.

-Along with understanding confidentiality requirements, counselors must also ensure the physical nature of the counseling office affords adequate client privacy (Hodgson et al., 2013).
+Along with understanding confidentiality requirements, counselors must also ensure that the counseling office space affords adequate client privacy (Hodgson et al., 2013).
 Therefore, the waiting room should have proper seating and space, and counseling offices need to be private and soundproof.

 Undergoing counseling is a difficult experience for most people, as it often involves sharing deeply personal and distressing information.
-It takes time for a client to feel safe enough to open up, particularly when he/she has trust issues, to begin with.
+It takes time for a client to feel safe enough to open up, particularly when they have trust issues to begin with.

 Quality counseling means that the therapist does not make the mistake of jumping in too quickly, but instead, builds rapport early on, taking adequate time to establish trust.

 While the exact process of building rapport is dependent on the individuals involved, skilled counselors can gauge each client’s degree of responsiveness at the beginning of treatment.
 Building rapport in ways that serve the unique needs of clients is essential, as it enhances the client’s motivation to work with the therapist toward achieving their treatment goals (Tahan & Sminkey, 2012).